 All absences are counted, even those for reasons caused by medical, legal or family emergencies (there are no excused absences).
 Students with serious medical illnesses should notify their Program Advisor as soon as possible.

-- By 5-15 minutes = you will be marked absent for half an hour (30 minutes).
+• By five to fifteen minutes: you will be marked absent for half an hour (30 minutes).

-- If a student who is on probation continues to miss or be late for classes, the student will be dismissed from the USC International Academy and his/her student visa will be terminated in SEVIS.
+• If a student who is on probation continues to miss or be late for classes, the student will be dismissed from the language program and his/her I-20 will be terminated.

-Students who have many absences are put on “probation.”
-Students on probation are in serious danger of losing their full-time student status.
+Students who have too many absences are put on probation.
+Students on probation are in serious danger of losing their full-time student visa status.

-In order to maintain full-time student status with the university, a student who is on probation must attend classes and improve attendance.
+In order to maintain full-time student visa status with the university, a student who is on probation must attend all classes and improve attendance.

 Students who meet the requirements of their probation and who finish the semester in good standing are allowed to register for the next semester.
-Those who fail to improve their attendance are dismissed from the program without refund, lose their full-time status, must leave USC housing, and are not allowed to register for the next semester.
+Those who fail to improve their attendance will be dismissed from the program without refund, will lose their full-time status, will need to leave USC housing, and will not be allowed to register for the next semester.

 Students who are absent more than 20% are automatically considered “out of status.”
 Students who are out of status will not be allowed to enroll again at the Academy.